Qiskit/qiskit-ibm-runtime/docs/index.rst

 **Estimator**

 The estimator primitive allows users to efficiently calculate and interpret expectation values of quantum operators required for many algorithms.
-Users specify a list of circuits and observables, then tell the program how to selectively group between the lists to efficiently evaluate expectation values and variances for a given parameter input.
+Users specify circuits that prepare quantum states and then Pauli-basis observables to measure on those states.
+The estimator can use advanced error mitigation capabilities to improve the accuracy of the returned expectation values.

 **Sampler**

-This primitive takes a user circuit as an input and generates an error-mitigated readout of quasiprobabilities.
-This provides users a way to better evaluate shot results using error mitigation and enables them to more efficiently evaluate the possibility of multiple relevant data points in the context of destructive interference.
+This primitive takes a user circuit as input and returns a quasiprobability distribution over the measurement outcomes.
+This generalizes histograms from quantum circuits to allow for error mitigation of readout.